alvezandreluiz/angular-travel-blog/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+## Ghpages

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run ghpages` to publish the project on GitHub Pages.

-## Running end-to-end tests
+## Deploy

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npm run deploy` to build and public the project in a single command.

 ## Further help